Cassper Nyovest: 2017–2019: Thuto and Sweet and Short

 On 4 March 2017, Nyovest released the lead single "Tito Mboweni" from his third album Thuto.
 Named after the South Africa's Minister of Finance and former SARB governor Tito Mboweni, the song commercially trended for its lyric quote, "Shaa Shaa" which is an onomatopoeia for a money note sound.

 Thuto was released on 5 May 2017.
 It was certified gold by RiSA on the day of its release and was then certified platinum within the following weeks.
 Nyovest announced his third "Fill Up" event, which was held on 17 November 2017, at the 94,736 capacity stadium, FNB Stadium, Johannesburg.
 The event was planned to fill only 75,000 of its capacity which was his biggest challenge.
 Nyovest had some struggles in funding the show, but finally got 3 major sponsors in assisting him: Cîroc SA, SABC 1 and Budweiser.
 The event did not sell all its tickets but was a success.

 In 2018, Nyovest released his fourth album Sweet and Short.
 The album was certified platinum on its day of release.
 Nyovest's following "Fill Up" event venue was at Moses Mabhida Stadium, Durban which was scheduled on 1 December 2018.
 He managed to sell 68,000 tickets which was a favorable outcome.
-The following day, Nyovest performed at the Motsepe Foundation presented event, Global Citizen Festival: Mandela 100 headlined by Beyoncé and Jay-Z. At the Mzansi Kwaito and House Music Awards, his single "Gets Getsa 2.0" won Best New Age Kwaito Song award.
+The following day, Nyovest performed at the Motsepe Foundation presented event, Global Citizen Festival: Mandela 100 headlined by the Carters.
+At the Mzansi Kwaito and House Music Awards, his single "Gets Getsa 2.0" won Best New Age Kwaito Song award.
 On 15 December 2019, Nyovest performed at his fifth annual "Fill Up" event which was held at the Royal Bafokeng Stadium in Rustenburg, a city of North West – the province where he was born.